-West Lothian Health and Care Partnership (CHCP) have been using joint strategic commissioning as the delivery vehicle for achieving national and local health and wellbeing outcomes since 2011.
-Since then, joint commissioning has become central to Scottish Government approaches to Reshaping Care for Older People and in the Public Bodies (Joint Working) (Scotland) Bill.
+West Lothian Health and Care Partnership has been using joint strategic commissioning as the delivery vehicle for achieving national and local health and wellbeing outcomes since 2011.
+Since then, joint commissioning has become central to Scottish Government approaches to Reshaping Care for Older People and in the Public Bodies (Joint Working) (Scotland) Act 2014.